ClemCB/makers-bank-tech-test/README.md

 ### How to use

-- After you've cloned this repo and ` cd ` 'd into it, `open SpecRunner.html` to see all tests (currently 21 in total)
+- After you've cloned this repo and ` cd ` 'd into it, `open SpecRunner.html` to see all tests.
-- Interact with this programme in the console, like so:
+- Interact with this programme in the browser console:

 ```
 var bank = new Bank()